moranr123/Karetou/Karetou/README.md

 If you encounter issues:
 1. Check the [SETUP.md](./SETUP.md) troubleshooting section
-2. Review Firebase and Google Cloud Console logs
+2. Review Firebase Console logs
 3. Open an issue in the repository

 ---

-**Note**: Make sure to set up your own Firebase project and Google Maps API key before running the app.
+**Note**: Make sure to set up your own Firebase project before running the app.
 See [SETUP.md](./SETUP.md) for detailed instructions.